Instruments and Teachers

 - Baroque orchestra

-The program of these ensembles will be decided during the course, so that there is no need to prepare beforehand.
+The programme of these ensembles will be decided during the course, so that there is no need to prepare beforehand.

 Helsinki Early Music Society, Itä-Hämeen opisto